2020 Water Quality Reports - CCR (Consumer Confidence Reports) for Public Water Systems

 For more information please click here: Refuse Services

 Winter Average Billing

 Tip to lower your water bills - During winter months (December, January, February), the city will average your water usage to calculate the yearly sewage costs.
 December, January, February time frame is used because these are historically the lowest water usage months.
 Rates are adjusted annually.
 New accounts will be charged the city wide average until the next winter averaging cycle.
 Customers are encouraged to check for water leaks to insure accurate water usage.

 Volunteer Fire Department Donation Information

-Your utility bill includes a voluntary donation of $2.50 to the Volunteer Fire Department.
+Your utility bill includes a voluntary donation of $2.50 to the Cash Volunteer Fire Department.
 This line item is shown on your monthly bill as “Fire Donation”

 1. Donation is Voluntary.
 This voluntary donation is included on your bill as a convenience to you.
 Payment of this donation is not required.
 If you do not wish to make this donation, simply deduct the donation amount shown and pay the remaining amount.
 Your account is not subject to disconnection or late fees due to non-payment of this donation.